 - Structuring of a business entity

 - Business ownership issues

 - Sales and disposition of businesses

-Business Formation Planning to Fulfill Your Vision and Protect It
+New Business Formation Planning to Fulfill Your Vision and Protect Your Assets

 Each business is unique.
 There is a vision for the future of every company.
-When starting a business, it is essential to choose the right entity.
+When starting a business, it is essential to choose the right type of entity.
 We help entrepreneurs select and organize the entity best suited for achieving their immediate and long-term goals.
 Some options include sole proprietorship, partnership, incorporation, limited liability companies and more.
-It is critical to also protect the new company from potential threats such as frivolous lawsuits, taxes, conflicts with partners and employees.
-In addition, business owners need to ensure a loved one access key assets should you become incapacitated or pass away suddenly.
+It is critical to protect your new company from potential threats such as frivolous lawsuits, conflicts with partners and employees.
+In addition, business owners need to ensure a loved one’s access to key assets should he/she become incapacitated or pass away suddenly.
 Choosing the right type of entity or incorporation is a significant way to protect your family, business and employees.